-While the Division of Long Term Care's Training and Education Section monitors and approves the nurse aide training programs, the registry receives and publishes the test results.
+While the Division of Long-Term Care's Training and Education Section monitors and approves the nurse aide training programs, the registry receives and publishes the test results.

-Training programs for nursing assistants employed by intermediate care facilities for the developmentally disabled (DD Aides) are coordinated by the Illinois Department of Human Services, and the training information is published on the registry.
-DD aides are not required to complete written competency testing.
+Training programs for direct support persons (DSP) employed by intermediate care facilities for the developmentally disabled are approved and coordinated by the Illinois Department of Human Services, and the training information is published on the registry.